What Capital Structure Is and How It Works

 Common Capital Structure Theories

-Capital structure theories explore how firms decide on the proportion of debt and equity to finance their operations.
-Three major theories dominate this discussion:
+Several financial theories explore how firms might decide what capital structures are right for them.
+The propositions deal with the proportion of debt and equity needed to finance a company’s operations.
+Three major theories dominate this discussion.

 Trade-Off Theory